mmtrt/wine-platform-runtime-snap/README.md

 - resourcehacker
 - utorrent
 - winsnap
+- other snaps that are created by other devs

 Note: This snap does not provides any ability to run WIN applications from itself but it only shares libraries and other pkg releases PATHS that are available via content interface.